FVUSTXIII/MOS/Sessions/05 - Sredelm Woods/05 - Sredelm Woods.md

 ## Introduction

-In the midst of chaos, a Sorcerer laughs.
+In the midst of chaos, A sorcerer laughs.
+Bolt of blackened thunder surround his cackle as he wafts over the darkness of the forest.
+Its as the dirt underneath their feet hungered for light itself.
+Air around is pestilent, the taste of death pervade Phantom's gums as she pants right after slaying whatever emerge from the thick vines, the light in her axe

 ```ad-go
 * La batalla comienza con nuestros heroes en pleno combate, 6 sredelm madragoras.